 Managed Profile

-Surge can update a profile from a URL automatically.
-If the profile text starts with
+Surge can automatically update a profile from a URL.
+A managed profile starts with:

 #!MANAGED-CONFIG http://test.com/surge.conf interval=60 strict=true

-The profile can only be updated when Surge main app is running.
+The profile can only be updated while the main Surge app is running.

 Ensure the new remote profile also includes the #!MANAGED-CONFIG line.
-Without it, the profile will revert to a standard one.
+Without it, the profile reverts to a standard profile.

 Parameters

-Set the update interval for the profile, please note that this is the shortest time to trigger an update, Surge does not necessarily trigger an update immediately after this time.
+Set the update interval for the profile.
+This is the shortest time before an update may be triggered; Surge does not necessarily update immediately after the interval passes.

-If strict is true, Surge will require a force update after the interval arrives.
-Otherwise if the update fails the user may still use the outdated config.
+If strict is true, Surge requires a successful update after the interval arrives.
+Otherwise, if the update fails, the user may continue using the outdated profile.

-Note: Even when strict is true, the user still can start Surge by widget or VPN switch in Settings.
+Note: Even when strict is true, the user can still start Surge from a widget or the VPN switch in Settings.

 REQUIREMENT Statement

-The !REQUIREMENT statement can be used at the beginning or end of a configuration line to limit the line's effect to specific environments, such as
+The !REQUIREMENT statement can be used at the beginning or end of a profile line to limit the line's effect to specific environments.

 #!REQUIREMENT CORE_VERSION>=22 Group = smart, policyA, policyB